kyma-project/kyma/docs/event-bus/03-06-configure-default-channelprovisioner.md

 ## Google PubSub

-Follow this [guide](https://github.com/google/knative-gcp/blob/master/docs/install/README.md) to install GCP PubSub Channel resources. this would apply the GCP PubSub Channel CRDs and deploy the cloud-run-events-controller controller.
+Follow this [guide](https://github.com/google/knative-gcp/blob/master/docs/install/README.md) to install GCP PubSub Channel resources.
+This will apply the GCP PubSub Channel CRDs and deploy the `cloud-run-events-controller` controller.

 1. Edit  the `default-ch-webhook` ConfigMap located in the `knative-eventing` Namespace with the following data.